christianalfoni/C/README.md

 console.log(myChild instanceof MyBase); // => true
 ```

-As you can see on the log result you will get a natural NAMED inheritance. checking instanceof will also give the correct result.
+As you can see on the log result you will get a natural NAMED inheritance.
+Checking **instanceof* will also give the correct result.
 Pass an object with arguments, instead of multiple arguments.
-If not object is passed, it will become an empty object
+This is by design.
+Passing an object with arguments describes what the aruments actually are and it makes it more scalable, not ending up with 5 arguments in a row.
+If you do not pass an object, it will become an empty object.
+It is not necessary in your constructors to write: *options = options || {}*.

 ## Privates
 ```javascript